cmaitchison/atlas_api/doc/index.markdown

 ===============
 * It is implemented only in JSON.
 XML should be considered for deprecation in the existing API.
 * It is implemented in Ruby 1.9.2 and Rails 3.0.6, taking advantages of the performance boosts over Ruby 1.8.7 and Rails 2.3.2
 * The database it uses for its backend is a denormalized version of the existing Atlas data.
-There are two tables: pois & places.
 * The JSON returned has all whitespace removed, making it less human readable but much smaller and faster.
-* It focusses on doing only one thing.
+* It strives to be as simple as possible.
+There are two tables (pois & places), two controllers (pois & places), and 3 model classes (Poi, Place and LatLong for the funky LatLong math).
+Along with an index.markdown, that's it.

 Extra Features/Changes
 ======================